-Employees should feel empowered to move in all directions.
+Your people should feel empowered to move in all directions.

-Using the career path ratio, HR can keep track of both promotions and lateral moves to see how employees are growing, changing, and adapting within the organization.
+Using the career path ratio, HR can keep track of promotions and lateral moves to see how employees are growing, changing, and adapting within the organization.

-When movement is strictly vertical, employees who have reached their promotional ceiling can feel “stuck.”
+When movement is strictly vertical, professionals who have reached their promotional ceiling can feel “stuck.”
 An organization that is too “top-heavy” might unintentionally push great people away.
-And companies that discourage lateral moves altogether can find people growing bored and leaving.
+And companies that discourage lateral moves can find people growing bored and leaving.

 To understand the cause of a retention issue, examining the career path ratio is a great place to start.

 People want to feel that they are growing within their companies, both in their career path and salary.
 A company that doesn’t increase wages over time is more likely to see a higher attrition rate as people leave for companies that will pay them more.

 The salary change KPI presents your company’s base salary changes over time and helps you to make informed salary cost estimates and projections.

 To calculate salary change, you measure the difference between the sum of base salary values over two periods of time and divide by the sum of base salaries in the previous time interval.
 Then, multiply this number by 100 for a percentage salary change.

 You can calculate salary change across the entire company or filter by team, department, or a specific segment or group.
 A low percentage indicates that there were few salary increases among this group, and can impact employee retention.